bricef/markdown-rs/readme.md

 ## When should I use this?

 *   If you *just* want to turn markdown into HTML (with maybe a few extensions)
+*   If you want to transform markldown based on its AST
 *   If you want to do *really complex things* with markdown

 ## What is this?